solidjs-community/solid-primitives/primitives/createStorage/README.md

-# solid-create-storage
+# @solid-primitives/storage

-Creates a genereal storage handler for LocalStorage, SessionStorage and your own engine.
+Creates a general storage handler for LocalStorage, SessionStorage and your own engine.

+`createStorage` - A single primitive can handle localStorage and localSession.

+## Proposed Additions

+`createStorageWatcher` - A primitive that watches for changes in the storage facility.

 ## How to use it